 When applying rates based on property value councils can rate according to land value, capital value or annual value.
-Council uses the capital value rating system.

-Council believes that capital value rating best reflects a property owner's stake in the district and is fairer for property owners whose property value is comprised mostly of the value of the land.
+Council uses the CV rating system.
+Council believes that CV rating best reflects a property owner's stake in the district and is fairer for property owners whose property value is comprised mostly of the value of the land.

-4.2 Unit of rating - separately used or inhabited parts of a rating unit
+4.2 Unit of rating - separately used in inhabited parts of a rating unit

-Under the Local Government (Rating) Act 2002 charging separately used or inhabited parts of a rating unit is an option for a uniform annual general charge and for targeted rates.
+Under the Local Government (Rating) Act 2002 charging separately used or inhabited parts of a rating unit is an option for the UAGC and for targeted rates.
 A separately used or inhabited part of a property or building includes any part of a rating unit inhabited or used by a person other than the owner, and who has the right to use or inhabit that portion by virtue of a tenancy, lease, license, or other agreement.